SIRAHFF/documentation/docs/source/SIRAHToolsGUI/SIRAHToolsGUI.rst

 Loading Files tab
 __________________

-The **Load Files tab** allows loading AMBER, GROMACS, and NAMD simulation topologies and trajectories compatible with SIRAH force field MD simulations. :ref:`See more details of the tab <loadfiles-devnotes>`.
+The **Load Files tab** allows loading AMBER, GROMACS, and NAMD simulation topologies and trajectories compatible with SIRAH force field MD simulations.
+See more details of the tab :ref:`here <loadfiles-devnotes>`.

 .. note::
     The SIRAH Tools GUI works with VMD in text mode; therefore, it can be used on any system that can be loaded in VMD.